ncatlab/nlab-content/pages/7/2/2/0/227/content.md

 #Generalizations#

-## in arbitrary monoidal categories ##
+## in arbitrary cartesian categories ##

 One can define a semigroup object in any [[monoidal category]] simply by leaving off the unit condition of a monoid object; then a semigroup object in $Ab$ is a nonunital ring.
 In order to talk about commutative semigroups, of course the monoidal category needs to be symmetric.
-To internalize $Ab$ to internal abelian group objects in a monoidal category it also needs to be symmetric.
-Thus one has a notion of a (unital or not) ring object in any symmetric monoidal category.
+One can not internalize $Ab$ to an internal abelian group objects in a monoidal category if it is only symmetric.
+But one can do this in cartesian case (e.g. object such that the correspoding [[representable presheaf]] lifts to a presheaf into abelian groups).
+Thus one has a notion of a (unital or not) ring object in any cartesian category.

 ## rings over a ring ##